We’re taking a quick “mental break” this week and looking at how we can keep healthy this summer season.

 2. Travel well.
 A divided container lets you travel light with a variety of foods, such as apples with mint and pistachios.
 Packing fruits and nuts will curb your appetite when out-and-about and may prevent fast-food pit stops.

 3. Create platters of “goodness.”
 Watermelon + cheese + pistachios + olives + pita chips = yum!
-Feeling hungry, but don’t want to stop working?
 Put some delicious nutritious foods on a big plate.
-No cooking required and the combinations are endless!
+No cooking required and the combinations are endless.

 4. Be your own creamery.
 Mix ingredients with your preferred vanilla ice cream brand.
 A few of my one-ingredient flavors include coffee, peanut butter, and blueberry.
 Treat yourself with your own creations.

 May these ideas inspire you to create simple meals with your favorite healthy foods.
-Investing in healthy habits now will help us in the future.
-It will help to keep our mind sharp and allow us to perform to the best of our abilities at work, in school and all the time!
+Investing in healthy habits will help us in the future.
+It will help us to keep our minds sharp and allow us to be our best.

 Good Food on a Tight Budget, Environmental Working Group (EWG)